 Known for its charm and German-Texas heritage, the Historic District of Gruene is a top attraction in the Hill Country.
 This distinctive area is filled with buildings from the 1800s that now house boutiques, restaurants, and more.

 One of the top things to do in Gruene is to visit Gruene Hall, the oldest continually operating dance hall in Texas.
-With its ample courtyard and indoor dance hall, the dance hall welcomes performers nightly.
+With its ample courtyard and indoor dance hall, it welcomes performers nightly.
 There is plenty of space to spread out, two-step, and enjoy the music.

 Float the river